Top 5 Construction and Infrastructure news of India

 Our Government is investing 1.4 trillion in infrastructure development through the National Infrastructure Pipeline.

-In the light of the sudden death of former chairman of TATA, Cyrus Mystry, Transport minister Nitin Gadkari emphasised on improving road safety.
-The aim is to develop free flow of traffic on toll booths.
+In light of the sudden death of the former chairman of TATA, Cyrus Mistry, Transport Minister Nitin Gadkari emphasized on improving road safety.
+The aim is to develop the free flow of traffic on toll booths.
 He also called for US investors to invest in road and infrastructure construction in India.
-Earlier this year, he had talked about his target to construct 60 kilometres of highway per day in India.
+Earlier this year, he had talked about his target to construct 60 kilometers of highway per day in India.
 The country is ready to recover from the slowed construction of highways in the COVID-19 crisis.

-At the 19th Indo-US Economic Summit, Gadkari emphasised on investment on road infrastructure.
-Moreover, he posed the installation of Intelligent Traffic System (ITS), Advanced Traffic Management System (ATMS) and centralised traffic control centres as a great opportunity.
+At the 19th Indo-US Economic Summit, Gadkari emphasised investment in road infrastructure.
+Moreover, he posed the installation of an Intelligent Traffic System (ITS), Advanced Traffic Management System (ATMS), and centralised traffic control centers as a great opportunity.

 Twin towers demolition waste to be recycled as construction material

-Re Sustainability Ltd. (RE), on 10th of September, said that they are likely to start recycling 30,000 tonnes of waste generated from the demolition of twin towers in Noida this August.
-The demolition was a trending topic in construction news of India this year.
-Total waste generated by the demolition was estimated to be 80,000 tonnes.
+Re Sustainability Ltd. (RE), on the 10th of September, said that they are likely to start recycling 30,000 tonnes of waste generated from the demolition of Twin Towers in Noida this August.
+Demolition was a trending topic in construction news in India this year.
+The total waste generated by the demolition was estimated to be 80,000 tonnes.

 Noida Authority assigned the contract to Re Sustainability to recycle the waste generated from Supertech’s twin towers.
 This is to be done within the next three months.
 A majority of the waste would be converted into sand and aggregator and the remaining would be turned into tiles.
 The company would get ₹156 per tonne for completing the project on time.

-Affects an increase in the cost of raw materials effects the real estate sector
+An increase in the cost of raw materials affects the real estate sector

 According to a survey by The Confederation of Real Estate Developers Association of India (CREDAI), there is a 34-40% increase in the cost of raw materials for construction.